Travel to the "Big Land" Labrador and spend two extra days exploring "The Rock"

 Board the ferry to return to the island of Newfoundland.
 On your journey, you may encounter icebergs, seabirds and humpback or fin whales.
 Your guide will provide tips on how to spot these amazing mammals – have your camera ready!

-Stay: Ocean View Motel, Rocky Harbour
+Stay: Rocky Harbour

 Nights: 1